akselea/Malaria-Classification-Image/README.md

 </div>

 <div align= "center">
   Image 2.
-Example of Random Sample in Each Folder in Malaria Blood Sample Dataset.
+Example of Random Sample in Each Folder in Malaria Blood Sample Dataset
 </div>

 ## Data Preparation